Troubleshooting

 If you need further assistance, please ask a question in the FusionAuth forum or open an issue on GitHub if you have found a bug (please provide replication steps).

-If you have a paid edition that includes technical support hours, you may open a support request from your FusionAuth Account page.
+If you have a paid plan that includes technical support, you may open a support request from your FusionAuth Account page.
 Learn more about purchasing support.

 Logs